MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/user-mode-dump-files.md

 Another option to debug user-mode applications is Time Travel Debugging (TTD).
 TTD is a tool you can use to record your process while it runs.
 You can replay the recording of the debugger session to find the bug.
 You can easily go to different parts of the recording to understand conditions that led up to the bug and how to fix the problem.

-TTD has some advantages over crash dump files, which often are missing the code execution that led to the process failure.
+TTD has significant advantages over crash dump files, which often are missing the code execution that led to the failure.
+The ability to travel backwards in the code execution, can be useful in determining the root cause.

 For more information, see the [Time Travel Debugging overview](time-travel-debugging-overview.md).